tenzir/.github/workflow.md

   indented at 72 characters per line, explaining *why* the change is needed, *how* it addresses the underlying issue, and what *side-effects* it might have.

-## Dependency Management

-When introducing a new dependency or updating an existing one, please consider the following tasks:

-- **CMake:** Determine whether the dependency is a public, private, or interface depdency or existing targets.

-- **Nix**: Update the Nix environment to link against the proper dependency.

-- **Dockerfile**: Update `Dockerfile` to reflect the dependency changes.

-- **CI**: Update the dependencies in GitHub Actions workflow files, including the Jupyter Notebook workflow.